On the low Mach number limit for Quantum Navier-Stokes equations: Abstract

 \section{Abstract}

-In this paper we investigate the low Mach number limit for the quantum Navier-Stokes system considered in the three-dimensional space.
-For general ill-prepared initial data of finite energy, we prove strong convergence of finite energy weak solutions towards weak solutions of incompressible Navier Stokes equations.
-Our approach relies on a careful dispersive analysis for the acoustic part, governed by the Bogoliubov dispersion relation.
-The a priori bounds given by the energy and the BD entropy then yield the strong convergence towards the incompressible dynamics.
+We investigate the low Mach number limit for the 3--$D$ quantum Navier-Stokes system.
+For general ill-prepared initial data, we prove strong convergence of finite energy weak solutions to weak solutions of the incompressible Navier Stokes equations.
+Our approach relies on a quite accurate dispersive analysis for the acoustic part, governed by the well known Bogoliubov dispersion relation for the elementary excitations of the weakly-interacting Bose gas. {Once we have a control of the acoustic dispersion, the a priori bounds provided by the energy and Bresch-Desjardins entropy type estimates lead} to the strong convergence.
+Moreover, for well-prepared data we show that the limit is a Leray weak solution, namely it satisfies the energy inequality.
+Solutions under consideration in this paper are not smooth enough to allow for the use of relative entropy techniques.